 MICROFILM is 35 or 16 millimeter film on reels.
 MICROFICHE are 4 by 6 inch transparent cards.
 MICROPRINT are opaque cards.
-We have one scanner that is capable of copying MICROPRINT opaque cards.Both scanners can make copies of MICROFILM and MICROFICHE.
+We have one scanner that is capable of copying MICROPRINT opaque cards.
+We have two scanners that can make copies of MICROFILM and MICROFICHE.

-There are in current service four reader/printer machines for microfilm and microfiche, four manual and two motorized microfilm readers, three microfiche readers, two Microprint readers, and two ScanPro 1000 Digital Microform Scanners.
+There are in current service four reader/printer machines for microfilm and microfiche, four manual and two motorized microfilm readers, three microfiche readers, two Microprint readers, and two ScanPro 3000 Digital Microform Scanners.

 Copies may be made from positive or negative microfilm or microfiche, and different size lenses are available to produce a variety of print sizes.
 Threading diagrams posted on or near the machines explain how to mount microfilms properly.
 Do not attempt to service the machines or unsnarl film tangles.
 Ask the microform staff if you need assistance.

-The ScanPro 1000 Digital Microform Scanners feature high resolution scanning for film, fiche, and opaque microcards.
+The ScanPro 3000 Digital Microform Scanners feature high resolution scanning for film, fiche, and opaque microcards.
 Scan and save to the Hard Drive or to a USB Drive.
 Using your web-based email, compose message, attach images, and send.